theunicornguild/the-reading-potato/18_enhancements/01_python_5_search_bar.md

 There are situations were we would like the search functionality to overlook the letter case.
 For case insensitive lookups we can use `icontains`, for example `title__icontains=query` will still return Pineapple if I searched for APPLE.

-Notice that double underscores( __ ) are used for [Field Lookups](https://docs.djangoproject.com/en/dev/topics/db/queries/#field-lookups), Which iterates through the dictionary created using python keyword arguments, these keyword arguments are QuerySet methods taking the general form of `field__lookuptype.`
+Notice that double underscores( \_\_ ) are used for [Field Lookups](https://docs.djangoproject.com/en/dev/topics/db/queries/#field-lookups), Which iterates through the dictionary created using python keyword arguments, these keyword arguments are QuerySet methods taking the general form of `field__lookuptype`.

 #### Extra Trick